 Here is the spectacular bird's eye chili pepper that is seriously hot and spicy.
-It's a small sized chili pepper that's packed with so much heat, that could instantly spice up the food.
+It's a small-sized chili pepper packed with so much heat, that it could instantly spice up the food.

 This spicy chili pepper is very popular in the southeast nations.
-If you like spicy food and especially curry dishes, definitely you need to know more about this spicy chili pepper.
+You must know more about this spicy chili pepper if you like spicy food, especially curry dishes.

-These are also called Thai chili peppers and widely used in Southeast Asian cuisine.
-They look smaller in size about 2-3 inches in size.
-However, these are really hot that could instantly bring a burning sensation.
+These are also called Thai chili peppers and are widely used in Southeast Asian cuisine.
+They look smaller in size, about 2-3 inches in length.
+However, these are hot and could instantly bring a burning sensation.

-Like most of the chili pepper types, this bird's eye chili pepper looks green in color when they are young and turns to yellow, orange, and red as they get measured.
-Both the young green peppers and the mature red peppers are widely used in Southeast Asian cuisines.
+Like most chili pepper types, this bird's eye chili pepper looks green when they are young and turns to yellow, orange, and red as they gets measured.
+The young green and mature red peppers are widely used in Southeast Asian cuisines.

-To give you a better idea, fresh green bird's eye peppers are used to make Thai green curry and fresh red ones are used to make Thai red curry paste, in general.
+To give you a better idea, fresh green bird's eye peppers are used to make Thai green curry and fresh red ones are used to make Thai red curry paste.

-And do not be surprised to find bird's eye chili pepper in purple or in black colors.
+Do not be surprised to find bird's eye chili peppers in purple or black colors.

 An intro to bird's eye chili

-These are smaller in size about 1 inch long and ¼ inch wide.
-And has a strong green stem over its head.
+These are smaller, about 1 inch long and ¼ inch wide.
+And has a solid green stem over its head.
 These have an intense heat, with mild peppery flavors.

-There is no proper evidence or proof for the origin of the name.
-However, there is a speculation that it is named after its round shape that looks similar to the bird's eye.
-On the other hand, the other theory says that, these hot peppers inherited its name because of the birds that helped spreading seeds around the world.
+There is no proper evidence or proof of the origin of the name.
+However, there is speculation that it is named after its round shape that resembles the bird's eye.
+On the other hand, the other theory says that these hot peppers inherited their name because of the birds that helped spread seeds around the world.

-These chili peppers are available in different kinds in different parts of the world.
-The African verity is called peri peri chili peppers.
-And these are also called finger chilies, Thai chilies, Kantari chilies.
+These chili peppers are available in different parts of the world.
+The African variety is called peri peri chili peppers.
+These are also called finger chilies, Thai chilies, and Kantari chilies.

 How does this taste?

 These are super hot.
 While tasting at first, you will feel the complex but subtle peppery flavor.
-Then the heat slowly spreads throughout the palate, subsequently within a couple of moments the heat becomes stronger and may persist for about 5 to 15 minutes, depending on the individual's heat tolerance.
+Then, the heat slowly spreads throughout the palate; within a couple of moments, the heat becomes stronger and may persist for about 5 to 15 minutes, depending on the individual's heat tolerance.

 You may feel the heat as fiery and concentrated, even after you wash your mouth with water.